emfcamp/badge-2024-documentation/docs/tildagon-apps/examples/snake.md

     __app_export__ = SnakeApp
 ```

-Go ahead and run your app in the simulator to ensure you can see the board:
+Go ahead and run your app to ensure you can see the board:

 ![App showing the snake game board](../../images/snake/board.png){: style="width:400px;height: auto;margin:auto;display:block;" }